 - Using Geo DNS.
 This approach is useful if you have lots of clients from different countries and need users to be directed to regional servers.

 - Balancing via Middleware.
 Your website/portal can generate links to different servers, with/without regards to server load and GeoIP.

-- Client chooses.
-The client receives a list of all servers and selects the most suitable one based on certain parameters (distance, load, accessibility).
+- Having the client choose.
+In this approach, a client receives a list of all servers and selects the most suitable one based on certain parameters (distance, load, accessibility).

-Using HTTP API Flussonic Media Server gives out all information needed to perform balancing on your portal.
+Using its HTTP API Flussonic Media Server provides load balancing solutions with the information needed to perform their tasks.

-GeForce series video cards, as a rule, have a limitation in the number of simultaneously encoded streams equal to two.
-Professional lines QUADRO and TESLA do not have such restrictions, however, the maximum number of transcoded streams depends on many factors, including the quality of input and output streams (bitrate, video resolution, frames per second, etc.), as well as the hardware resources of the server.
+Nvidia's consumer-grade GeForce video cards have a limitation on the number of streams they can encode at the same time: in most cases, there is a limit of two encoding jobs per card.
+GPUs in Nvidia's QUADRO and TESLA product lines do not have this restriction.
+Note that the maximum number of streams that a card can transcode simultaneously depends on many factors, including the parameters of the input and output streams (codec, bitrate, video resolution, frames per second, etc.), as well as the hardware resources of the server.